CruxConnect/crux-docs/_product_retailer/search_items.md

 categories
 : (list) The Categories list is a list of categories in which SKUs may reside

+catalog_type
+: (list) The kind of catalog to which the retrieved SKUs belong, "standard" and/or "discovery".
+Defaults to "standard".

 #### Pagination Object:

 start